drupalprojects/migrate_extras/README.txt

 themselves, you could at least temporarily end up with redundant implementations.
 The extra implementation may be disabled at admin/content/migrate/configure.

-The following modules are currently supported in Migrate Extras on Drupal 7:
+The following modules are currently supported in Migrate Extras on Drupal 7 (note that Date module support has moved into the Date module itself):

-Date
+Address Field
 Flag
 Media
 Organic Groups
 Pathauto
-Private Message
+Private Messages
 Profile2
 Rules
 User Relationships